Goodreads Reviewer Outreach Campaign

 - You are responsible for the cost of review copies, but we will handle fulfillment.
 Note: We can offer them a pdf or Kindle edition which will reduce your cost (but some reviewers will still prefer a print copy).
 I will send you an invoice after the close of the month to cover the cost of review copies sent out the mont prior.

-- You can (and should) send anyone you feel is up to the task to your reviewer request page.
+- You can (and should) send anyone you feel is up to the task to your reviewer request page as well!

-Our fee covers the cost to of reaching out to 120 reviewers from a list of comp titles you can help us with.
-We spend time vetting legitimate reviewers based on the other reviews they've posted (and how recent) which has netted us a 25% average response rate.
+Our fee covers the cost to of reaching out to a minimum of 120 reviewers from a list of comp titles you can help us identify.
+We spend time vetting legitimate reviewers based on the other reviews they've posted recently.
 Month 1 is allocated towards setup (30 days before starting outreach).
 We start by contacting any reviewers on Goodreads who may have posted a review for any of your previous title(s) since they are already familiar with your work.

 The commitment is 6 months and requires at the very least you have a Kindle version published to give reviewers a place to post their review where it carries weight (on Amazon).
 I'd suggest that at some point during the tail end of the 6 months that we allocate one month towards setting up an AMS campaign (this is noted in phase 5).
 For the 30 days when we shift our focus to an AMS campaign, we will halt our reviewer outreach (this is optional, but recommended).